jonathanbcsouza/gitlab-contributions-importer/README.md

 ### Overview

+Want to showcase your GitLab contributions on GitHub? 👀

-This fun experiment facilitates the migration or mirroring of contributions between GitLab and another VCS platform.
-While GitLab likely offers an API for more efficient management, this tool explores web scraping and data parsing techniques as an alternative approach.
-It's designed to mirror publicly visible contributions and histories from GitLab into another platform using three different stages:
+This tool is a fun experiment that enables you to reflect your contribution history based on public GitLab data.
+While GitLab might have an API offering similar functionalities, this project utilizes web scraping and data parsing techniques as a alternative approach.
+It's designed to mirror these contributions to another VCS platform through a three-stage process:

 | Task                                                 | Script                          |
 | :--------------------------------------------------- | :------------------------------ |